Volunteers’ Week – Utilising professional skills and expertise to maximise impact

-Become a trustee – ELBA’s BoardBuilders programme places employees of our member companies as trustees at local community organisations.
+Become a trustee – ELBA’s BoardBuilders programme places employees of our partner companies as trustees at local community organisations.
 Trustees have independent control over, and legal responsibility for, a charity’s management and administration.
 They play a very important role and are almost always acting in a voluntary capacity.
 All registered charities are required to have a minimum of three trustees but many organisations find board recruitment extremely challenging.
 Business professionals who can bring a range of skills and expertise are highly sought after.

 Becoming a trustee is one of the most valuable ways in which you can volunteer your time.
 It is also incredibly rewarding.
 A strong, diverse board of trustees can have a profound impact on the fortunes of a charity.
 We spoke to Chris Watson, Partner at CMS and Chair of the Board of Trustees at ELBA, and Jeff O’Brien, Partner at Davis Polk & Wardwell London, and Trustee at Manor Gardens Welfare Trust, to hear about their experience of joining a charity board.